Surgical Technologist Salary USA 2026: Complete Guide

 Key Takeaways

 Surgical technologist careers offer solid salary compensation across America.
-Moreover, surgical technologist earnings vary significantly by state, specialty, and experience.
-Therefore, these factors guide career planning.
-In fact, California surgical technologists earn the most nationally.
+Moreover, earnings vary significantly by state, specialty, and experience.
+These factors guide career planning.
+California technologists earn the most nationally.
 However, New York, Massachusetts, and Connecticut offer competitive compensation too.
 Furthermore, both general OR technologists and specialists earn well.
-Explore similar healthcare roles in our radiologic technologist salary guide and respiratory therapist salary guide for career comparison.
-If you’re comparing career paths, check out our occupational therapist salary guide to compare allied health professions.
+Explore similar healthcare roles in our radiologic technologist and respiratory therapist guides for career comparison.
+If you’re comparing careers, check out our occupational therapist salary guide to compare allied health professions.

 Important Points to Remember

-Entry-level surgical technologists should expect a salary of $35,000-$48,000 in the USA.
+Entry-level surgical technologists should expect salary of $35,000-$48,000 in the USA.
 Moreover, specialization and location can boost earnings to $80,000-$110,000+.
 Also, location affects both compensation and lifestyle significantly.
-So, consider these factors when planning your surgical technologist career.
+Consider these factors when planning your OR career.
 Additionally, surgical technologist provides meaningful healthcare work plus solid income.
 Therefore, it remains one of the most rewarding OR-based healthcare professions.

 Next Steps

 Surgical technologist careers offer excellent job security, meaningful work, and solid compensation.
 Moreover, your education investment pays dividends over your lifetime.
 Furthermore, specialization and location choices shape both earnings and satisfaction.
-So, if surgical technologist calls to you, pursue it confidently.
-In addition, the financial rewards are substantial.
-For comparison, see how radiologic technologist salaries compare to surgical technologist compensation.
+If OR work calls to you, pursue it confidently.
+The financial rewards are substantial.
 Therefore, start your surgical career today toward a rewarding healthcare role.